silversub/terraform/getting-started.md

 1. Make sure that you have the [required permissions](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources) to create and work with VPC infrastructure.

-2. In the same directory where you stored the `terraform.tfvars` and `provider.tf` files, create a IBM Cloud Provider plug-in for Terraform configuration file and name it `vpc.tf`.
+2. In the same directory where you stored the `terraform.tfvars` and `provider.tf` files, create an IBM Cloud Provider plug-in for Terraform configuration file and name it `vpc.tf`.
 The configuration file includes the following definition blocks:
    - **locals**: Use this block to specify variables that you want to use multiple times throughout this configuration file.
    - **resource**: Every resource block specifies the {{site.data.keyword.cloud_notm}} resource that you want to provision.
 To find more information about supported configurations for each resource, see the [{{site.data.keyword.cloud_notm}} Provider plug-in reference](/docs/terraform?topic=terraform-setup_cli#configure_provider).
    - **data**: Use this block to retrieve information for an existing resource in your {{site.data.keyword.cloud_notm}} account.